COLA508/LAFVIN_Smart-Home/docs/source/Fixing.rst

    <div style="margin-top: 30px;"></div>

-.. admonition:: 注意事项
+.. admonition:: Precautions

- - 此盖板便于在日常对设备进行调试、检查接线及开发板状态时使用。
+ - This cover is convenient for daily device debugging, wiring inspection, and development board status inspection.

-小屋安装完成效果图
+The effect picture of the cabin installation
 ---------------------------

 .. image:: _static/小屋安装完成效果图.png